Jet lag disorder

 Lifestyle and home remedies

-Plan ahead to determine the best times for light exposure on the basis of your origination and destination points and overall sleep habits.
-An online jet lag calculator may make this task easier.
+Plan ahead to determine the best times for light exposure based on your departure and destination points and overall sleep habits.

-For example, a poor sleeper traveling from New York to Paris is advised to seek light between 11:20 a.m. and 2:00 p.m. on the first day in France and between 8:20 a.m. and 11:00 a.m. on the second day.
+For example, a poor sleeper traveling from New York to Paris is advised to seek light in the afternoon on the first few days in France.
+After the first few days, the traveler should seek light in the morning.
 By the third or fourth day, the traveler's internal clock should mesh with the local time.
 The results are even better if light exposure is combined with exercise such as walking or jogging.

 Avoiding light at certain times is every bit as important as taking it in at others.
-The hypothetical New York to Paris traveler should avoid light from 9:00 a.m. to 11:20 a.m. on day one and from 6:00 a.m. to 8:20 a.m. on day two for best results.
-In the real world, that can be a challenge.
+A traveler going from New York to Paris should avoid light in the morning on the first few days.
+During the day, dark glasses can help block out light.
 At night, draw the blinds or drapes in your hotel room or use a sleep mask.
-During the day, dark glasses can help block out light.

-The hormone is treated as a darkness signal by your body and generally has the opposite effect of bright light.
+Your body treats melatonin as a darkness signal, and generally has the opposite effect of bright light.
 The time at which you take melatonin is important.
-If you are trying to reset your body clock to an earlier time, you should take melatonin in the evening.
-If you are trying to reset your body clock to a later time, melatonin should be taken in the morning.
+If you're trying to reset your body clock to an earlier time, such as after flying east, you should take melatonin in the evening.
+If you're trying to reset your body clock to a later time, such as after flying west, melatonin should be taken in the morning.

 Investigate other remedies